kacf/mender/Documentation/update-modules-v3-file-api.md

 to which the update module should print one of the following responses and exit with zero status code:

 * `No` - The update is a partial update which only updates some components.
+No `artifact_provides` fields will be changed other than the ones that come with the artifact.

+* `ClearsSoftware=<WILDCARD>` - The update is a partial update which should clear some, but not all of the `mender_software_version_` fields inside `artifact_provides`.
+For example, a wildcard of `rootfs-image.*` would clear all `artifact_provides` keys matching `mender_software_version_rootfs-image.*`, glob-style.
+Note that the `mender_software_version_` prefix should **not** be included in the wildcard printed by the module, and no quotes should be used after the `=` sign.

+  This line may be printed **multiple times** in order match multiple expressions.

+* `Auto` - Automatically let the client handle `artifact_provides` updates.
+The logic is as follows:

+  1. If the Update Module payload comes with a meta-data section, and this section contains a top level key `mender_software_version_clears`, then the single string, or the list of strings, defined by it, represents wildcards to clear, just as for the previous `ClearsSoftware` response.

+  2. If there is no such meta-data key, then `Auto` acts as if this had been returned instead:

+     ```
+     ClearsSoftware=<MODULE>.*
+     ```

+     where `<MODULE>` is the name of the Update Module handling this payload (the payload type).

-This is the same as returning nothing and hence the default
+  `Auto` is the same as returning nothing and hence the default.

-* `Yes` - The update is a full update, which completely replaces the currently installed artifact
+* `Yes` - The update is a full update, and all `mender_software_version_` fields in `artifact_provides` that are not explicitly defined in the Artifact being installed, will be removed.

-**[Unimplemented]**, `No` is simply assumed always.

 The information from `PerformsFullUpdate` is used to report to the Mender server what kinds of updates are, and have been, installed on a device.
 When doing